ncphillips/crowdstudy/README.md

 # CrowdStudy
-In March 2015 I will be starting a new project with Scott Bateman in the study of crowd work.

-This repository will contain all code written for this project.

-The server will be written using either Node.js or, it's recent fork, IO.js.
-Express JS will be used to make some things a little easier.
-I intend to build this server from the ground up.
-It is not meant to be a overwhelmingly robust system, it just needs to get the job done.

-MongoDB will be the backend.
-It has much flexibility compared to an RDB, which seems fitting to this sort of project.
+Starting in March 2015, the UPEI HCI Lab will be conducting a number of experiments related to crowd work.
+In order to track data gathered from these experiments, we have created CrowdStudy.
+This application for serving files, and collecting results for each experiment.

+The server is written in Javascript using the expressjs framwork.
+It is being run by io.js, a fork of Node.js which uses Chrome v8 engine and supports ES6.

+Data is stored in a Mongo database.

-I will use the React library to help create the GUIs needed.
+The React library to help create the GUIs needed.

 ## Experiments